hseera/neocortix-jmeter-histogram/README.md

 ![index](https://github.com/hseera/neocortix-jmeter-histogram/blob/main/images/graphs.png)

-A seperate script (neocortix_locust.py) to generate graphs for locust test run.
+Also there is a separate script (neocortix_locust.py) to generate graphs for locust batch test run.
 This script is in WIP stage.
 ![index](https://github.com/hseera/neocortix-jmeter-histogram/blob/main/images/locust-graphs.png)

 ---